 On the spectrum of software there’s clean apps on one end, malware on the other, and a grey area in between of apps that we don’t have a lot of confidence in, or that may display some disturbing behavior, but don’t fall to the level of malware.
 We call that software in the grey area "Potentially unwanted apps" or "PUA".

 Malware is malicious software.
 It may be a self-replicating virus, a "trojan horse" that pretends to be something it's not in order to trick you into installing it, or some other kind of attack.
 Its goal may be to steal your personal data, steal your identity, use your system to launch attacks against others, or commit other cybercrimes.
 Microsoft Defender Antivirus tries to block malware before it can infect your device.

-Potentially unwanted apps (PUA) aren't malware, but they might display advertising, use your PC for cryptomining, or do other things you'd prefer they not do.
+Potentially unwanted apps (PUA) aren't malware, but they might display unwanted advertising, secretly use your PC for cryptomining, offer other unexpected apps, or do other things you'd prefer they not do.

 For more information on how Microsoft classifies malware, unwanted software, and potentially unwanted apps see How Microsoft identifies malware and potentially unwanted applications.

 Download apps only from trusted sources, such as Microsoft Store, and be thoughtful about which apps you install.

 Make sure you're running a regularly updated antivirus product such as Microsoft Defender Antivirus, which is built into all modern versions of Windows.

 Keep your device up-to-date with the latest updates for Windows, your browser, and your apps.

 Tip: Reboot your PC at least once a week.
 This can help it run more smoothly and make sure you get the latest updates installed regularly.